Redislabs-Solution-Architects/redis-mcp-demo/claude-desktop/README.md

-# Chat Your Way to Redis Infra & Data
+# Claude Desktop: Redis Infrastructure & Data Management

 Shows how you can rapidly prototype Redis infrastructure and structure through conversation.
 Create databases, run health checks, seed test data, and discover optimal patterns.
 All within a single ChatBot conversation.
 - **Database setup:** "Create an e-commerce database" → Created in Seconds